 Are you getting toxins from your cookware?

 Many years ago I learned not to buy the cheap non-stick pans where the black coating starts to wear off.
 But recently I attended a webinar about detoxification and was provided a very helpful resource on safe cookware.
-That made me dive into this topic of toxins and the connection to diabetes.
+That made me dive into this topic of toxins that can increase diabetes risk.

 What are the toxins and why should we be concerned?

-Common environmental toxins like pesticides and chemicals in plastics otherwise known as endocrine-disrupting chemicals (EDCs), raise the risks of developing diabetes.
+Common environmental chemicals like pesticides and those found in plastics (otherwise known as endocrine-disrupting chemicals), are toxins that can increase diabetes risk.
 These chemicals include names such as PCB’s, arsenic, BPA in plastics, dioxins in pesticides and drinking water, cosmetic chemicals, lead, mercury and cadmium.